mchelen/tonyscelfo.com/_posts/2013-06-12-use-jekyll-with-pagespeed-and-appengine.md

     debug=False)
 {% endhighlight %}

   9. Finally, create a `_deploy.py` script which you can run to build, optimze and then publish your site to [App Engine](https://developers.google.com/appengine/).
-Adjust accordingly to point to the [App Engine](https://developers.google.com/appengine/) client code wherever you installed it.
+Adjust accordingly to point to the [App Engine](https://developers.google.com/appengine/) client code wherever you installed it:

 {% highlight bash %}
 #!/bin/bash